CHRISTMAS IN THE 80S

 Overall, there was a lot more preparation needed for Christmas in the 80s than there is today.
 My Dad would call out the chimney sweep so we didn't end up having a black and sooty christmas, while Mum would have to fit in a trip to the local butchers to order her sausages, bacon and a joint of meat.
 We usually opted for beef, although sometimes it was pork with crackling.

 One year (possibly 1982), I demanded that my parents buy a turkey.
 I remember looking-up at my parents with my puppy dog eyes claiming that "Everyone at school is having turkey!".
 "If you want turkey, then I'll give you turkey!" replied my Dad, with a knowing grin on his face.
 Of course, just to teach me a lesson he bought the biggest turkey in the World.
 Okay, so that's probably not true, but it was a monster!
 Actually, that's not true, either, it was actually just a turkey, but it was certainly the size of a monster.
-How my Mum managed to get it into the oven I'll never know.
-Of course, this did the trick.
+How my Mum managed to fit it into the oven I'll never know.
 After a week of eating turkey dinners and my Dad repeatedly asking me whether I'd like a turkey sandwich, you can be sure that we never had turkey ever again!

 These days, you can buy pigs in blankets ready-made from most stores, but back in the 80s you had to make them yourself.
 I remember that they were much tastier, too, and made with real, crispy streaky bacon, not the watered-down stuff that we have today which always goes limp and emits a disgusting white residue.